 Recipe FAQS

-Whether or not a strawberry banana smoothie is good or bad for you depends on the ingredients that are going into it.
-If those ingredients include fresh or frozen fruit without added sugar, along with sugar free non-dairy milks, or yogurts, than yes, it is healthy!
+Whether or not a strawberry banana smoothie is good or bad for you depends on its ingredients.
+If those ingredients include fresh or frozen fruit without added sugar and sugar-free non-dairy milk or yogurt, then yes, it is healthy!

-However, if it includes tons of added sugar, or processed ingredients that hardly resemble real fruit, then no, it is not.
-For example the Strawberry Banana Smoothie from McDonald’s contains fruit purees, and juice concentrates, added, sugar, artificial flavors, and a yogurt that contains corn starch and gelatin.
-A 12 oz McDonald’s smoothie has 39 grams of sugar, and 190 calories.
-While the calorie count isn’t particularly high, there is no nutritional value in this particular smoothie, and the sugars are not natural.
+However, if it includes tons of added sugar or processed ingredients that hardly resemble natural fruit, then no, it is not.
+For example, the Strawberry Banana Smoothie from McDonald’s contains fruit purees, juice concentrates, added sugar, artificial flavors, and a yogurt that contains cornstarch and gelatin.
+A 12 oz McDonald’s smoothie has 39 grams of sugar and 190 calories.
+While the calorie count isn’t exceptionally high, this particular smoothie has no nutritional value, and the sugars are not natural.

 Berries are my favorite fruits to use to make a healthy vegan smoothie.
 I suggest adding strawberries, blueberries, raspberries, and blackberries.
-Berries are naturally low in sugar, and high in nutrients.
+Berries are naturally low in sugar and high in nutrients.
+Fruits high in natural sugars include mango, banana, cherries, peaches, and pineapple.
+A blend of high and low-sugar fruits provides a nice balance in your smoothies.

 Pour your smoothie into a large glass if serving for one, or two smaller glasses if serving for two.
 Sprinkle a pinch of chia seeds, and top with a fresh blackberry, strawberry, or banana slice for an extra gorgeous finish!
 Drink with a paper straw, or sip and enjoy!

-I almost never have smoothie leftovers.
-However, if you don’t finish your smoothie, simply cover it with plastic wrap, and place it in the refrigerator.
-The frozen fruit will melt a bit, but it should remain thick for the rest of the day.
+Refrigerator: I rarely have smoothie leftovers.
+However, if you don’t finish your smoothie, cover it with plastic wrap and place it in the fridge.
+The frozen fruit will melt but should remain thick for the rest of the day.
 I recommend finishing the smoothie before the end of the day for the best texture!

 Recipe